AmarisAI/incubator-superset/CONTRIBUTING.md

 ### Documentation

-Superset could always use better documentation, whether as part of the official Superset docs, in docstrings, `docs/*.rst` or even on the web as blog posts or articles.
+Amarisset could always use better documentation, whether as part of the official Amarisset docs, in docstrings, `docs/*.rst` or even on the web as blog posts or articles.